Iโve been doing food storage content since I started food blogging, and this piece was inspired by my 2012 video on How to Store Berries for Weeks.

 Day 25:

-I don’t have any scientific proof on this next part.
+I donโt have any scientific proof on this next part.
 This is just my analysis based on looking at food all day long every day 4EVER.
 The rinsed berries looked like they never got dry enough.
 Even though I dried everything the same.
-The hot water bath seemed like the berries were cooked.
-It didn’t show at first but eventually they looked like roasted berries.
+The hot water bath method seemed like the berries were cooked.
+It didnโt show at first but eventually they looked like roasted berries.
+Eww, David.

 How to Store Strawberries

-For those reasons, no open container methods were tested.
-But because moisture is the enemy here, I felt it was worth testing strawberries in both sealed containers and those with the lid slightly ajar.
+Because moisture is the enemy for all produce in the fridge, it was worth testing strawberries in both sealed containers and those with the lid slightly ajar.
 Depending on your fridge, this might be a complete nuance, but hey, science is fun!

-Lastly, also due to moisture, I tested the methods with and without the containers being lined with a towel.
+Lastly, also due to moisture, I tested the methods with and without the containers being lined.
 All of the methods were tested using strawberries that were washed in baking soda.
 I chose this without knowing the winner from above.

 Oh, one more thing.
 I removed any bad berries before testing these methods.